tfausak/tfausak.github.io/_posts/2012-02-15-how-four-characters-caused-579-errors.md

 When I started work this morning, my goal was to eliminate errors from our server log.
-We have a couple functions that occasionally throw an error when given weird input.
+We have a couple functions that occasionally throw errors when given weird input.
 Typically they don't matter because no data gets messed up and the user doesn't see anything.

 However, they are problematic because they pollute the logs, making